 The grants cycle is a competitive process.
-Factors considered by Minnesota Historical Society staff and Grants Review Committee members in evaluating grant applications for projects in either category include the significance of the property or properties involved in their proposed use and the quality of the proposed work.
-Review criteria are considered per the following factors:
+Factors considered in evaluating grant applications for projects in either category include the significance of the property or properties involved in their proposed use, and the quality of the proposed work.
+Review criteria are considered in accordance with the following factors: